stuffedwombat/stuffedwombat.github.io/25_01_04_california_sober.md

 ## 04.01.24

-A friend told me about “California Sober” (no alcohol, no hard drugs), which is a really funny term, but let’s be real: I’m not sober anymore.
+A friend told me about being “California Sober” (no alcohol, no hard drugs), which is a really funny term, but let’s be real: I’m not sober anymore.

 This is the first blogpost that’s one day late.
 Not because I was too fucked up to write, but because I did not want to publicly talk about this.